iposelag/Pose-Lagoa_et_al_2023/README.md

     ├── data/
     |   |
     |   ├── load_files_GSE47460.R   <- load raw data
-    |   ├── omnipath.R    <- extraction of the different collection of genes and inspection of the relations among them
+    |   └──	omnipath.R    <- extraction of the different collection of genes and inspection of the relations among them
-    |   └──	validation_data.R   <- load data for ML algorithms validation
     │
     ├── expression_objects/
     │   │